It is a great pleasure to present the centenary report of the Palm Beach and Whale Beach Association (PBWBA).

 There have been many achievements over the years but I am sure you will all agree that the major achievement has been to preserve our environment and enhance the natural beauty of the area and protect its residential amenity as stated in our charter.

-If you look around you we have unspoilt beaches, almost entirely single dwelling houses houses, no high rise, magnificent waterways, Pittwater, Governor Phillip Park, Barrenjoey Light House.
+If you look around you will see that we have unspoilt beaches, almost entirely single dwelling houses houses, no high rise, magnificent waterways, Pittwater, Governor Phillip Park, Barrenjoey Light House.
 How lucky we are.

 This is in stark contrast to the suburbs to our south.